kingzamzon/docs/docs/sdk/serverless-signing/dependencies.md

 We preload some dependencies for you:

 * Ethers v5.7 is loaded and available via the global `ethers` object
-* The jsonwebtoken library located here https://www.npmjs.com/package/jsonwebtoken is loaded and available via the global `jsonwebtoken` object
+* The jsonwebtoken library located here https://www.npmjs.com/package/jsonwebtoken is loaded and available via the global `jwt` object

 ## Adding your own dependencies